uviclibraries/taguette/excel-analysis.md

 7. Under the pivot table fields (on the right hand side), select the **tag checkbox** and **drag the tag checkbox to the values area**.
 ![Edit first pivot table](/images/taguette-excel-6.png)

-8. **Pivot Table to Count Tags in Each Document**: Select the original sheet (probably called "highlights") on the bottom of the excel spreadsheet.
+8. **Pivot Table to Count Tags in Each Document**: This will give you a summary of the number of times you use coded or tagged passages in each of the documents in your research project.
+Select the original sheet (probably called "highlights") on the bottom of the excel spreadsheet.

 9. Select the **document**, **tag**, and **content** columns and highlight all the data.
 ![Highlight all the data](/images/taguette-excel-3.png)